 - Weekly schedule for continuity clinic with no service responsibilities

-- Work decompression with late shift resident and limitation of night float to one week
+- Work decompression with limitation of night float to one week

-- Recovery time for night float and late shift
+- Recovery time for night float and inpatient service senior resident

 - Parental, medical and/or caregiver leave

 - Training sessions for efficiency using the electronic medical record

 - Annual retreat for residents, program leadership, and their families

 - Welcome party for new residents

 - Holiday party with white elephant gift exchange